ahvega/ccial-theme/wp-content/themes/ccial/MAGAZINE-MODAL-EDITOR-GUIDE.md

 # Magazine Modal Editor Guide

-This guide provides step-by-step instructions for editors to set up and use the magazine modal functionality on the CCIAL website.
+This guide provides step-by-step instructions for editors to set up and use the magazine modal functionality on the CCI AL website.

 ## Overview